Frequently Asked Questions

 What is Amazon Future Engineer?Amazon Future Engineer is a childhood-to-career programme aimed at inspiring and educating students from lower-income backgrounds to try computer science and coding.
 Here’s how:

 Amazon is working with education charity Teach First to support the recruitment and training of 50 secondary school computer science teachers and to support the development of over 200 Teach First Careers Leaders.
 The computer science teachers will be placed in schools serving lower-income communities.
-The teachers will then have the opportunity to embark on a two-week paid work experience placement at Amazon.
-Careers Leaders and computer science students will also have the opportunity to visit Amazon on work insight days.

 Amazon is also funding 20 bursaries for students studying computer science at four UK universities, enabling students from lower-income backgrounds to pursue technology careers.
 The universities are located in cities where Amazon has a Development Centre or corporate office and are Kings College London, Edinburgh and Cambridge.

 How do I get involved in Amazon Future Engineer?Students, university graduates and primary school teachers can apply to different stages of the Amazon Future Engineer programme.
 To see if Amazon Future Engineer is a fit for you, your school or your students, please visit the programme pages of the Amazon Future Engineer website.

 Why did Amazon launch Amazon Future Engineer?We’re committed to helping young people – particularly those from lower-income backgrounds – to develop and learn computer science skills so they have equal opportunities in the future world of work.
 By giving students and teachers the chance to access computer science skills training we believe Amazon Future Engineer can help close the computer science skills gap.
 We firmly believe that household income should not define how well a child does at school.
 Amazon Future Engineer launched in the US in 2018 and the UK launch was the first international expansion of the programme.